Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties

-Tables \ref{tb:accuracy_k_11} and \ref{tb:accuracy_k_15} report the comparison results of three methods with the degree $d=2$ for time $k=11$ and $k=15$, respectively. \textbf{Scenario} yields the obtained optimal values significantly higher than those of the other two methods, which aligns with the results of having larger confidence regions as shown in Figs. \ref{fig:Scenario_1} and \ref{fig:Scenario_2}.
-However, \textbf{Scenario} fails to achieve a conservative $\mathbb{E}\{\alpha\}$, deviating from the ideal being close to zero.
+Fig. \ref{fig:statistics} (a) and (b) show the comparison results of three methods on the feasibility and optimality, respectively.
+As shown by the red lines in Figure \ref{fig:statistics} (a), \textbf{SCA} fails to achieve a conservative $\tilde{\alpha}_{\mathsf{s}}$, deviating significantly from the ideal value of $\alpha = 0.25$.
+The average value is well above $\alpha = 0.25$, with most of the $99\%$ confidence intervals also exceeding this threshold.
 This is due to its disregard for the conditional probability density in data sampling, leading to sample-based constraints deviating from the no-biased approximations.
 Such approximations result in biased confidence regions, inadequately addressing risk even with a large confidence region.
-The biased sample-based approximation also adversely affects \textbf{SCA}.
-Despite obtaining significantly smaller confidence regions than \textbf{Scenario}, \textbf{SCA} encounters high violation probabilities of observed data falling outside these regions.
-This discrepancy amplifies as time $k$ increases.
+In contrast, \textbf{RSA} (green lines in Fig. \ref{fig:statistics}) and \textbf{Proposed} (blue lines in Fig. \ref{fig:statistics}) satisfy the risk threshold with high confidence.
+In particular, the proposed resampling strategy ensures that the sample-based approximation aligns closely with the original problem as proved by Theorem~\ref{theo:almost_uniform_convergence}.
+As a result, in Fig. \ref{fig:statistics} (a), with \textbf{Proposed}, the estimated risk levels $\tilde{\alpha}_{\mathsf{s}}$ are consistently close to the desired value of $\alpha=0.25$.

-Conversely, \textbf{Proposed} effectively mitigates this bias through the implementation of the LS-CDE and the designed resampling strategy.
-The proposed resampling strategy ensures that the sample-based approximation aligns closely with the original problem as proved by Theorem \ref{theo:almost_uniform_convergence}.
-Consequently, as reported in Tables \ref{tb:accuracy_k_11} and \ref{tb:accuracy_k_15}, with \textbf{Proposed}, the obtained violation probabilities $\mathsf{Pr}_{\mathsf{vio}}$ are close to zero and the expected risk levels $\mathbb{E}\{\alpha\}$ are around $\alpha_{\mathsf{s}}=0.185$ being indeed close to the desired value of 0.2.
+For the optimality comparison, we focus on \textbf{Proposed} and \textbf{RSA}, as \textbf{SCA} fails to provide feasible solutions, making an optimality comparison with infeasible solutions irrelevant.
+As shown in Fig. \ref{fig:statistics} (b), \textbf{RSA} yields significantly higher obtained optimal values than \textbf{Proposed}, which corresponds to larger confidence regions in Fig. \ref{fig:example_three_methods} (a) and (b).
+Conversely, \textbf{Proposed} effectively mitigates this bias through the implementation of the LS-CDE and a tailored resampling strategy.